 For the Winnipeg Blue Bombers, you’ll be watching it from the beautiful IG Arena, which is located within the University of Manitoba.

-Located in the heart of downtown Winnipeg Canada, this WAG houses an internationally acclaimed collection of nearly 24,000 works, including the world’s largest collection of contemporary Inuit art.
+Located in the heart of downtown Winnipeg, WAG + Qaumajuq houses an internationally acclaimed collection of nearly 24,000 works, including the world’s largest collection of contemporary Inuit art.

 Critically acclaimed touring shows are also brought in, featuring everything from the Renaissance to Dadaism, to Ancient Greece and the best in contemporary photography.